 When a building and a mountain merge (088)

-The façade of San Telmo museum manages to extract all the design potential from the succession of layers.
-The surprising thing in this case is that the architects are not limited to the façade layers but, in their proposal, they consider as layers the different planes that follow one another when making a transversal cut to the building.
-They get that the built volume and its limits - façade and mountain- merge.
-The mountain oozes from the hollows in the molded aluminum cladding, while at the sun's setting, patches of light show the continuity of the square's void towards the interior of the mountain through these same holes.
+The façade of San Telmo museum manages to extract all possible design potential from the succession of layers.
+The surprising thing in this case is that the architects are not limited to the façade layers.
+In their proposal, they consider as layers the planes that follow one another when a transversal cut is made into the building.
+So the built volume and its limits, the façade and the mountain all merge.
+The mountain oozes through hollows in the moulded aluminium cladding, while at sunset, patches of light show the continuity of the square's void towards the interior of the mountain through the same holes.

 Museo San Telmo